Nikolai558/ZLC-FE-ASSISTANT/README.md

       - Ensure only the files that you want to combine are in the directory you select.

-C) Take the export data from the NASR_2_SCT parser and transfer to coorisponding EDIT files.
+C) Take the export data from the NASR_2_SCT parser and transfer to corresponding EDIT files.

 D) Combine and Transfer all SCT2 EDIT files to the Pre-Release ZLC SECTOR.sct2 file.